istepaniuk/kotnijn/README.md

-# Basic Kotlin + GraalVM + Maven template
+# Kotlin + Maven + Docker + GraalVM experiment

-Hello, world! application with kotlin and "native" profile
+This is just an experiment to explore the use of GraalVM to generate a fast-booting container.
+It's a vanilla Kotlin application with a RabbitMQ client.

+The multi-stage Dockerfile builds a Docker image containing the GraalVM "native-image" binary.